Cleaver Bunton: Early life

 Born in Albury, Bunton left school at 13 and initially worked as a clerk in a solicitor's office before becoming an accountant.
-He also was involved in Albury sporting and community affairs, playing Australian rules football with the Albury Football Club, becoming captain-coach and club secretary at 17.
+He was also involved in Albury sporting and community affairs, playing Australian rules football with the Albury Football Club, becoming captain-coach and club secretary at 17.
 His younger brother Haydn Bunton went on to become a notable Australian rules footballer.

 Bunton married Eileen O'Malley in 1930.
 In 1930, he was elected president of the Ovens and Murray Football League (a position he held until 1969).
 He also held administrative roles in the Victorian Country Football League, the West Albury Tennis Club and a range of other community groups and organisations.

 Municipal career

 In recognition of his role in Albury, Bunton was encouraged to run for a position on the Albury Municipal Council, and was elected in 1925 at the age of 22, the youngest person ever elected to a council to that time.
-After initially retiring in 1931, he returned to the council in 1937, was elected Mayor of Albury in 1945 and served as from 1946 until August 1976 (with brief breaks in 1961 and 1972–73).
+After initially retiring in 1931, he returned to the council in 1937, was elected Mayor of Albury in 1945, serving from 1946 until August 1976 (with brief breaks in 1961 and 1972–73).

 Bunton was also a regional radio commentator, commenting on sport and reading the news bulletins.

 Appointment to the Australian Senate

-Bunton would have remained an uncontroversial, hardworking local administrator but for the resignation of the Australian Labor Party Senator for New South Wales, Lionel Murphy, on 9 February 1975, to take up an appointment as a justice of the High Court.
+Bunton would have remained an uncontroversial local administrator but for the resignation of the Australian Labor Party Senator for New South Wales, Lionel Murphy, on 9 February 1975, to take up an appointment as a justice of the High Court.

 Convention dictated that Federal Senate casual vacancies were filled by someone nominated by the same political party.
 However, on 27 February, the New South Wales Liberal Party Premier, Tom Lewis, defied the convention by appointing Bunton, who was not affiliated with any party.
 Facing a hostile Labor Party (and a sometimes hostile electorate), Bunton surprised many observers by acting independently rather than as a Liberal appointee, and resisted urgings from the Malcolm Fraser-led Opposition to block the supply bills of Prime Minister Gough Whitlam's government, instead supporting Labor on the supply bills during the 1975 Australian constitutional crisis.

 Bunton chose not to contest the ensuing election.
 The controversy surrounding his appointment, as well as that of Albert Field, prompted an amendment to the Constitution, requiring that casual Senate vacancies be filled by a member of the same party.